• Skip to primary navigation

 Ready-made frozen meatballs: defrost quickly on the counter.
 Place on the partially cooked rice and continue with the recipe as instructed.

-2. I use a mixture of pork and beef most of the time.
-You can use only beef, only pork, or ground turkey meat.
+2. I usually use a mixture of pork and beef.
+You can also use only beef, only pork, or ground turkey meat.

 Nutrition